 Source: Hays, 2018.

 Pay for receptionists varies depending on experience and the type of duties.

-- New receptionists usually earn between minimum wage and $45,000 a year.
+- New receptionists usually earn between minimum wage and a little more.

 - Receptionists with additional responsibilities can earn up to $55,000.

 Source: Hays, 'FY 18/19 Hays Salary Guide', 2018.